kyxyes/notegw/README.md

 #How to use

-This platform now only support sandbox version.
+- This platform now only support sandbox version.

-Register a sandbox account if you do not have an account of Evernote sandbox account before login.
+- Register a sandbox account if you do not have an account of Evernote sandbox account before login.

-Click 'Sync this note'/'Cancel this note' to share notes to others
+- Click 'Sync this note'/'Cancel this note' to share notes to others.

+- Click 'Browse all' to check all shared noted from other accounts.